chaos-polymtl/lethe/doc/source/theory/multiphase/cfd/cahn-hilliard.rst

 Cahn-Hilliard Method
 ================================

 The Cahn-Hilliard system of equations `[1] <https://dx.doi.org/10.1063/1.1744102>`_ is a model used to describe the process of phase separation based on the principle of free energy minimization.
-The key idea is that the system evolves to a state where the free energy is minimized, which often leads to the formation of distinct phases or regions within the material.
-This competition between the tendency of the system to minimize its overall free energy and the energy cost associated with creating new interfaces between phases is at the heart of the Cahn-Hilliard equation.
+The key idea at the heart of the Cahn-Hilliard equation is that the system try to achieve a state where the free energy is minimized while competing with the energy cost associated with creating new interfaces between phases.
 Let us introduce those concepts formally.

 Let :math:`\Omega = \Omega_0 \cup \Omega_1` be the domain formed by two fluids, namely fluid :math:`0` and :math:`1`, with :math:`\Gamma` the boundaries of the system.
 Like in :doc:`vof`, we define a scalar function :math:`\phi` as a phase indicator such that: